SPEAK VISUALLY Receive practical tips on how to

 Using quotes is a great way to get a brand message across without being pushy.
 By using someone else’s words about something that pertains to your brand values, it gives the concept or idea an added amount of relevance.
 There are hundreds of resources online where you can find good quotes.
 They can be searched according to topic, making things even easier.

 Try and use quotes that are not too long and that haven’t been overused.
 Always include the author of the quote!
 Also, if the name of the person who said the quote is well-known, it will help to attract more attention online.

-Using a quote by a professional in your niche is a great choice.
+Using a quote by a professional in your niche is a great choice, like a marketer or social media app developer.
 If your followers feel a connection to the quote and the graphic, they will share it, which is one of the goals of posting this type of content.

 A great way to engage your followers is to ask a question.
 Remember to stay in the realm of your brand and what it represents.
 Don’t steer away from your values by asking something that your audience won't relate to.

 Great questions to ask are the ones that will make your followers think for a second and want to answer.
 Try tying in current events, pop culture or trends within your niche topic.
 For example, if you own a company that organizes events, ask your followers a question like, “Do you love or hate theme parties?”

 Another idea for question posts is to use an “answer with a GIF” prompt.
 These are pretty popular on Facebook, especially among bloggers.

 Similar to a question post, a fill-in-the-blanks post prompts the reader to react and answer.
 These types of posts can be used simply to engage your followers or as a kind of competition.
 If they fill in the blank correctly, they could win a prize.